 See Phrasal Verb Use for a full explanation, including the difference between separable and inseparable phrasal verbs-- important if you want to use phrasal verbs with pronouns.

 Probably more than half the English idioms listed on this website are phrasal verbs, both because they are so common and because they're not always obvious.
+Most are on List of English Phrasal Verbs, A-M and List of Phrasal Verbs, P-W.

 In addition to phrasal verbs, there are many other English idioms, often based on familiar activities or observations of our bodies and human or animal behavior.
 Some of these, especially those based on proverbs, are fairly obvious, others are not.